 Our Board of Directors has the authority, under Delaware law, to approve the issuance of additional shares of our common stock, or shares of our preferred stock, that are authorized for issuance but not yet issued, without the need for stockholder approval.
-As of March 28, 2014, there were 750,000,000 shares of common stock authorized for issuance and 25,000,000 shares of preferred stock authorized for issuance, and 244,276,923 shares of common stock and zero shares of preferred stock outstanding.
+As of March 28, 2014, there were 750,000,000 shares of common stock authorized for issuance, and 48,855,385 shares of common stock and zero shares of preferred stock outstanding.
 Any approval by our Board of Directors of the issuance of additional shares of common stock or preferred stock is likely to have an immediate and substantial dilutive effect on the percentage ownership of the holders of our outstanding shares.
 As described below, we have filed an application to list our common stock on the NYSE MKT.
 If such listing occurs, we will be subject to the listing rules of the NYSE MKT, which include stockholder approval requirements for issuances of common stock exceeding 20% of the then-outstanding shares of common stock in transactions other than public offerings.
 However, until such listing occurs, such stockholder approval requirement is not applicable to us.